 i1 2.493 0.667 7.07 90.000 90.000 0.000 0.000 0.000 0.000 ; G3

-Since the score of “midiobject” has been defined at a tempo of 60 beats/min for a duration of 2 beats, durations of notes E3, C3, D3, G3 are unchanged.
+Since the score of "midiobject" has been defined with a tempo of 60 beats/min for a duration of 2 beats, the durations of the notes E3, C3, D3, G3 are unchanged.

-Let us now look at a polymetric structure in which the first line contains 3 sound-objects and the second line 2 sound-objects.
-The structure will be forced to a symbolic duration of 3 beats — the duration of “a b a” — and the second line will arrange objects as “two in three” with symbolic durations 1.5 beats.
+Now consider a polymetric structure in which the first line contains 3 sound-objects and the second line contains 2 sound-objects.
+The structure will be forced to a symbolic duration of 3 beats — the duration of "a b a" — and the second line will arrange the objects as "two in three" with symbolic durations of 1.5 beats.

-This is clear on the picture, looking at the pivots of sound-objects, if one is not confused by the physical duration of sound-objects.
-Sound-object prototype “b” has a duration of 0.8 beats, resulting in a physical duration of 800 ms.
+This is clear on the picture, looking at the pivots of sound-objects, if one does not get confused by the physical duration of the sound-objects.
+The sound-object prototype "b" has a duration of 0.8 beats, resulting in a physical duration of 800 ms.

 {a b a, c midiobject}